pegasystems/web-components-sdk/README.md

     4.1 Full development clean and install of npm modules, and build; then start the server
    ```
    $ npm run build:dev:ci
-   $ npm run start (or start-https)
+   $ npm run start-dev (or start-dev-https)
    ```
    or <br>

     4.2 Build and run with live reload (use 2 terminals - assumes npm install has already been run):
    ```
    $ npm run watch (with live reload) - in terminal 1
-   $ npm run start (or npm run start-https) - in terminal 2
+   $ npm run start-dev (or npm run start-dev-https) - in terminal 2
    ```
    or

     4.3 Build and run without live reload (use 1 terminal - assumes npm install has already been run)
    ```
    $ npm run build:dev (without live reload)
-   $ npm run start (or npm run start-https)
+   $ npm run start-dev (or npm run start-dev-https)
    ```

 5. **Production build and start (1 terminal)**

-    5.1 Full production clean and install of npm modules, and build; then start the server
+    5.1 Full production clean and install of npm modules, and build; then start the server.
+(Building in production mode generates gzip and Brotli compressed versions of the static content.
+Serving in production mode will serve the gzip or Brotli static content when available.)

    ```
    $ npm run build:prod:ci
-   $ npm run start (or start-https)
+   $ npm run start-prod (or start-prod-https)
    ```
    or <br>

     5.2 Build and start the server (assumes npm install has already been run)
    ```
    $ npm run build:prod
-   $ npm run start (or start-https)
+   $ npm run start-prod (or start-prod-https)
    ```

 <br>